basilleaf/youtube-dimmer/README.md

+# Youtube Dimmer

+A single-page ambient video app.
+The user loads a YouTube video, it loops indefinitely, and a black overlay slowly fades in over a user-defined duration (e.g. 6 hours) — completely independent of how long the video is or how many times it loops.

+See PRD.md for full feature spec.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.